Skip to content

 - This can encompass signing up for free classes (try Alison, UniversalClass or any of the myriad MOOCs), Youtube videos or local workshops in your area.

 Make Technology Your Friend

 - Try different programs, either on your computer, tablet or mobile device, designed to make your life portable.
-It can be something as simple as an application that creates to-do lists or as complex as an app that makes a copy of all your notes available to you online.
+Test out a simplex application that creates to-do lists or a more complex app that makes a copy of all your notes available to you online.

 - Have you tried Trello, Zapier, Sortd, Wunderlist or Evernote?
 How about a bluetooth keyboard for your tablet?
 If you’re on a Mac, check out the built-in dictation software!

 - Sometimes, there’s just too much to do.
 Your mind starts to wander and mistakes start cropping up.
 It’s okay to take a short break.
 Don’t let deadlines overwhelm you, even self-imposed ones.
 Think about something funny someone said or ponder a quote you’ve recently heard.
 These small moments can help you regain your momentum.